 Having sales, implementation, and support teams with extensive audit experience means that clients can get up and running on AuditBoard in 20 days on average — something Lennar experienced firsthand.
 “During the sales and implementation process, I was skeptical about the timeframe that AuditBoard claimed that we would be able to go live.
 To my surprise, they were able to meet that timeframe.
 What was really impressive to me is that I was working with people who knew audit and who understood the data that I was providing,” said Waldrep.
 AuditBoard’s team collectively has hundreds of years of audit experience, which enables them to position audit teams to gain efficiencies and have success on the platform from day one.

-When asked midway through the COVID-19 crisis how AuditBoard has helped her internal audit team succeed in this time of uncertainty, Waldrep spoke to the ease of WorkStream, AuditBoard’s workflow product, to help coordinate with internal audit and audit stakeholders to identify and assess emerging risks from the pandemic during the shift to work-from-home.
-“During the pandemic, we are using WorkStream certification projects to help us identify areas throughout the company where new approaches, controls, or procedures may be needed to ensure risks are still being addressed even with everyone working remotely” said Waldrep.
+When asked midway through the COVID-19 crisis how AuditBoard has helped her internal audit team succeed in this time of uncertainty, Waldrep spoke to the ease of the AuditBoard platform to help coordinate with internal audit and audit stakeholders to identify and assess emerging risks from the pandemic during the shift to work-from-home.
+“During the pandemic, we are using AuditBoard to help us identify areas throughout the company where new approaches, controls, or procedures may be needed to ensure risks are still being addressed, even with everyone working remotely” said Waldrep.
 By leveraging AuditBoard to rapidly address the impact of COVID-19 on the organization, Waldrep’s internal audit team have shown the agility and flexibility needed to be ready for evolving pandemic outcomes now and in the future.